Nigerian Chef Cooks Big Pot of Banga Soup, Video Trends Online

 Source: TikTok

-Lady cooks massive banga soup
+Lady cooks big pot of banga soup

-The chef shared:
+The chef said:

-"Well, I was inspired to make the biggest pot of banga soup to bring unity among the tribes in Delta State.
+"Well, I was inspired to make the biggest pot of banga soup to bring unity among the tribes in Delta state.
 The main motive was to make sure that we all eat together.
 I personally witnessed the Warri Crisis, and I wouldn't wish it on any ethnic group to have such a conflict."

 She also mentioned in the chat that it took her about three months to put the whole thing together, including the pot design and everything necessary.